-Students using a VA education benefit for the first time at Central Piedmont:
+If You're Using a Veterans Affairs Education Benefit for the first time at Central Piedmont

 Your Central Piedmont VA file must be complete for eligibility to use VA Education benefits.
-All students must attend the VA Annual Certification Workshop and follow the steps below to request certification:
+You must follow these steps to request certification:

-- Complete the application steps for admission to Central Piedmont Community College
+- Complete the steps to apply to Central Piedmont.

-- Submit a copy of the following documents to records
+- Submit a copy of the following documents to Student Records:

 - Joint Service transcripts or Community College of the Air Force transcripts